UncleJ4ck/adb-ssl-unpinning/README.md

 # adb-ssl-unpinning

-Automated script to disable SSL certificate pinning without root using adb.
+Automated script to disable SSL certificate pinning without root using adb for applications that uses V1,2,3 and 4 Design scheme

 ## Usage